amplication/docs/docs/tutorials/angular-todos/step-004.md

     }
    ```

    Now if the `user` property has a value, which only occurs when they're logged in, the application will show the user's tasks.
-If the `user` property doesn't have a value they are shown the auth screen, which when a user logsin or signs up, will set the `user` property with the `setUser` event of the `app-auth` element (`AuthComponent`).
+If the `user` property doesn't have a value they are shown the auth screen, which when a user logs in or signs up, will set the `user` property with the `setUser` event of the `app-auth` element (`AuthComponent`).

 ## Step 5 - Wrap Up